Leestijd: 10 minuten | Dominic Dithurbide | 25 april 2022 |

 Speed/efficiency: Project turn-around time is a universal priority.
 This is where computer-assisted translation makes the most significant impact.
 Translation memory eliminates the need to translate the same words or phrases multiple times.
 This can save time and money in translation costs.

-Consistentie: Consistency is vital throughout all content, regardless of whether it’s a brochure, website, or manual that’s being translated.
-Computer assisted translation tools store and reuse information.
+Consistentie: This includes brochures, websites, and manuals that translators are translating.
+CAT tools store and reuse information.
 This helps translators remember phrases and terms they have translated before.
 This is also important during the review process to continue maintaining consistency.

 There are also some disadvantages to utilizing CAT, as well: